cloudcr0w/serverless-project/DEVLOG.md

 # 🛠 DEVLOG – Serverless Task Manager

 This document tracks key development steps, decisions, and technical improvements made throughout the project.
-It will be developed until I said so ;-)
+It will be developed until I say so ;-)

+---

+## 🎯 Current Focus

+Strengthening the alerting pipeline (Slack via **AWS Secrets Manager**) and expanding observability with **Grafana dashboards**.
+Also practicing unit testing discipline to keep code reliable and production-ready.

 ---